Academixedu/Notesv2/Questions.md

-# Answers to Your Questions Using the Feynman Method

-Below are detailed explanations of your questions, aiming to make complex concepts simple and clear.

----

 ### 1. **What are the three main annotations combined in `@SpringBootApplication`?**

 The `@SpringBootApplication` annotation is like a shortcut in Spring Boot that combines three important annotations: